Tuks-ICMM/VCF-Validation-Workflow/docs/02-installation.md

 ---

 The <i>{{site.title}}</i> uses a global configuration located in `config/config.json` to record information that is not analysis-specific.
 This file contains a top-level JSON `object` to record the configuration options.
+These have been broken down and are accessible via the table of contents below.